jaum-fs/login-page/README.md

 # LoginPage

-This project was generated with Angular to create a front end to [Backend API with JWT Authentication](https://github.com/jaum-fs/login-page-backend)
+This project was generated with Angular to create a front end for [Backend API with JWT Authentication](https://github.com/jaum-fs/login-page-backend)

 ## Development server